Top 20 Amazing Things to Do in Dubrovnik (Croatia)

 Admission fee: 15 EUR | Opening hours: 08:00 am to 7:00 pm

 Tip: If you buy a ticket for the Dubrovnik Wall, the entrance to Lovrijenac Fortress is also included!

 Cathedral of Dubrovnik

-One of the most beautiful buildings in the historical center of Dubrovnik is the cathedral Velika Gospa (Assumption of the Virgin Mary).
-It is located on the square Poljana Marina Držića and impresses as one of the most fascinating church buildings in the city.
-Especially the facade is charming, which is decorated with countless columns, gables and statues.
-Also the interior of this church, with the valuable art treasures and the relics of Sveti Vlaho is a sight for sore eyes.
+The Velika Gospa Cathedral, also known as the Cathedral of the Assumption, is definitely one of the most beautiful buildings in the historical center of Dubrovnik.
+It is located on the Poljana Marina Držića square and impresses as one of the most fascinating church buildings in the city.
+The most fascinating part is the facade, which is decorated with numerous columns, gables, and statues.
+The interior of the church is also worth seeing, with its valuable art treasures and the relics of St. Vlaho.

-Another interesting attraction in Dubrovnik is Rector’s Palace, which is located in the Old Town.
-Originally, it was the seat of the Republic of Ragusa; today it houses the Cultural Historical Museum of the city.
-The open colonnade and the splendid courtyard are particularly beautiful.
-However, they can only be seen if you visit the museum.
-Among the most important exhibits are various valuable paintings by Italian and Croatian artists, the extensive collection of coins from the time of the Republic of Ragusa and weapon collections.
+An interesting attraction in Dubrovnik is the Rector’s Palace located in the Old Town.
+Originally, the seat of the Regusa Republic, it now houses the city’s Cultural and Historical Museum.
+The open portico and the splendid courtyard are particularly beautiful, but they can only be seen during a visit to the museum.
+Among the most important exhibits are several valuable paintings by Italian and Croatian artists, a rich collection of coins from the time of the Republic of Ragusa, and collections of weapons.

 Mountain Srđ & Dubrovnik Cable Car